nzfarmer1/FAPI/README.md

 We provide two modes for updating OTA.
 Fast and Slow.

-Fast: This temporarily disables our Application Layer providing a fast dedicated byte stream upload  (4-10kbps).
+- FAST: This temporarily disables our Application Layer providing a fast dedicated byte stream upload  (4-10kbps).
-Slow: This encapsulates 250byte segments within SenML with a simple API for starting, sending, and resetting the device.
+- SLOW: This encapsulates 250byte segments within SenML with a simple API for starting, sending, and resetting the device.

 <i>Note: Slow is beneficial for performing background updates without affecting operations both from the node itself, or on additional network nodes.</i>